 The first and easiest step is to verify your domain in the Facebook Business Manager.

-However, Facebook is saying it is important to prioritize this step especially if your domains have multiple businesses or personal ad accounts that own pixels.
+Verifying your business domain isn’t a new feature.
+Facebook considers this a best practice.
+The company also says you should prioritize this step if your domains have multiple businesses or personal ad accounts that own pixels.